 This dynamic creates a sort of pseudonymity, where crypto holders can be recognized without having their true identity known.
 Still, crypto community members have theories on who’s who in the whale pod.

-• Satoshi Nakamoto: Inventor of Bitcoin, Nakamoto leads the pod of crypto whales, holding one million BTC, or around $21 billion at the time of writing.
+• Satoshi Nakamoto: Inventor of Bitcoin, Nakamoto holds one million BTC, or over $26 billion as of May 2023.
 To this day, no one can confirm whether this alias, pulled from Bitcoin’s white paper, belongs to just one person or a group of people.

-• Brian Armstrong: The CEO of Coinbase, one of the largest crypto exchanges on the market, saw his personal net worth decline by 75 percent, ending the year at $1.5 billion, according to CryptoSlate.
-Still, he disclosed that his company was in ownership of 2 million BTC, totaling $42.7 billion at the time of writing, in a November tweet.
+• Brian Armstrong: The CEO of Coinbase, one of the largest crypto exchanges on the market, disclosed in a November 2022 tweet that his company was in ownership of 2 million BTC, totaling $53 billion as of May 2023.

-• Chris Larsen: Co-founder of several Silicon Valley tech startups, Larsen is best known to the crypto community for his 2012 contribution Ripple, a payment settlement system and currency exchange network that operates at a low cost.
-Without Larsen’s personal confirmation, it is estimated that the entrepreneur’s 17 percent stake in Ripple translates to at least 5.19 billion XRP.
-At today’s rates, that would come out to about $2 billion.
+• Chris Larsen: Co-founder of several Silicon Valley tech startups, it is estimated that Larsen’s 17 percent stake in Ripple translates to at least 5.19 billion XRP.
+As of May 2023 rates, that would come out to $2.4 billion.

 • Changpeng Zhao: The CEO of Binance is a known crypto whale who holds 95 percent of his wealth as Binance coin and Bitcoin.
-He has been hit hard by the crypto crash, seeing his net worth, estimated at $65 billion in March, fall to just $4.5 billion in December.
+Zhao’s net worth, estimated at $65 billion in March 2022, fell to $4.5 billion in December 2022 due to a crypto crash.

 What Is Crypto Whale Tracking?